CodeMonitoring/CodeMonitoring/Packages/Application/CodeMonitoring.Framework/Documentation/Features/Index.rst

 Parse output of tools like phploc, which is project based and provides information about the complete project, not specific files.

+.. _features-future-display:

 Display gathered information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First basic display via charts inside a web gui.
+This should be done in a new package that will grow and provide an API for further development.
+The API should ease the integration of "widgets" and such, so packages will be possible that will provide a parser, importer and widgets and provide full integration for things like Wordpress, TYPO3, Drupal, Apache Logs, Github Issues, Git, etc.

 Overall *features* to keep in mind during development
 -----------------------------------------------------